-- the Operational Assurance action plan is being completed to the agreed timetable set and monitored by CMT; - the Fire Authority has agreed the continued, but tapered, funding for the Operational Improvement Team; - the Retained Duty System contracts have been revised to secure more effective and resilient retained appliance availability;

-- a review of the Incident Command System is underway to provide a resilient command and supervision structure to be supported by an operational assurance framework that assesses our performance at all levels of incidents; - business continuity plans are in place and testing commenced in 2011/12 and will continue in 2012/13; - the feasibility study for the Sussex Control Centre is now providing a basis on which to plan for the future effectiveness of our call handling providing dynamic mobilising of appliances based upon their ability to attend quickest not on location of fire station.
+- the Operational Assurance action plan is being completed to the agreed timetable set and monitored by CMT; - the Fire Authority has agreed the continued, but tapered, funding for the Operational Improvement Team; - the Retained Duty System contracts have been revised to secure more effective and resilient retained appliance availability; - a review of the Incident Command System is underway to provide a resilient command and supervision structure to be supported by an operational assurance framework that assesses our performance at all levels of incidents; - business continuity plans are in place; - the Sussex Control Centre is now being progressed to a go live expected at the end of 2013/14 and will improve the future effectiveness of our call handling providing dynamic mobilising of appliances based upon their ability to attend quickest not based upon the location of fire station

-People and organisational development
+People and Organisational Development

-- assessment under the Equality Framework ensures legal compliance as well as fundamental linkage with business aims schemes for identifying the development needs of Members and officers, supported by appropriate training; ESFRS has just received 'Excellence' as an outcome to the latest external peer review. - development programme in place for Corporate Management Team learning and development approaches to not only ensure operational or professional competencies are sustained and enhanced, but building our middle managers to be our local community leaders; - learning and development competency framework which received a national commendation in 2010/11; - strategies for communication and consultation with our key stakeholders, partners and our local communities; - achievement of Charter status for Member Learning & Development, following an amended induction and development programme along with a Member mentoring scheme; - reviewed and implemented new procedures for discipline, grievance, attendance and performance management; - introduced managing change policy (redundancy) and a flexible retirement package; - revision of staff contracts to improve capacity. - introduction of the new Firewatch HR and training software in early 2012/13 following the project creation in 2011/12.
+- assessment under the Equality Framework ensures legal compliance as well as fundamental linkage with business aims schemes for identifying the development needs of Members and officers, supported by appropriate training; ESFRS has received 'Excellence' as an outcome to the recent external peer review. - development programmes are in place for ESFRS managers to not only ensure operational or professional competencies are sustained and enhanced, but building our managers to be our local community leaders; - · learning and development competency framework which received a national commendation in 2010/11; - strategies for communication and consultation with our key stakeholders, partners and our local communities; - achievement of Charter status for Member Learning & Development, following an amended induction and development programme along with a Member mentoring scheme; - reviewed and implemented new procedures for discipline, grievance, attendance and performance management; - introduced managing change policy (redundancy) and a flexible retirement package; - revision of staff contracts to improve capacity. - Introduced the new Firewatch HR, training and crewing module software.